 Employee Retention Factor #1: Employee Morale

-In Human Resources, employee morale is defined as job satisfaction, outlook, and feelings of well being an employee experiences in a workplace.
+In Human Resources, employee morale is defined as job satisfaction, outlook, and wellbeing, and employee experiences in a workplace.

-According to Dalton E. McFarland, morale is basically a group phenomenon.
-It is a concept that describes the level of the favorable or unfavorable attitude of employees on their work, the company, their tasks, work environment, fellow workers, superiors and so on.
+According to Dalton E. McFarland, morale is a group phenomenon.
+It is a concept that describes the level of the favorable or unfavorable attitude of employees on their work, the company, their tasks, work environment, fellow workers, and superiors.

 Employee Retention Factor #2: Lack of Career Development

 Often employees are not content with their career path.
-Lack of proper training and development programs hinder their career growth.
-Their skills become limited with time and they lose interest in what they do.
+Lack of proper training and development programs hinders their career growth.
+Their skills become limited with time, and they lose interest in what they do.

-Every employee has his/her own talents.
-It is an organization’s responsibility to show them the path where they can use these skills and give their career a direction.
+Every employee has his/her talents.
+It is an organization’s responsibility to show them the path to use these skills and give their career a direction.
 Every employee wants to excel in what they do and grows in the process.
-It is important for them to know where their career is heading.
+They need to know where their job is heading.
 A sense of security is a must for every employee.
 Nobody wants to ride a boat without a rudder.

 Organizations often miss out on understanding this human perspective of their employees.
-Same monotonous work profile or assigned tasks makes the employees vulnerable at times.
+The same monotonous work profile or assigned tasks makes the employees vulnerable at times.
 Eventually, they leave their organizations for better career growth and prospects.

 Employee Retention Factor #3: Poor Employee Manager Relationship

-Employee manager relationship is crucial.
+The employee-manager relationship is crucial.
 Employees crave good relationships at work.
-It is important for the manager or any business leader to form an interpersonal connection with their employees.
-For most of the employees, often good salary and benefits may not keep them engaged and happy if they can’t tolerate their managers.
+Managers need to form an interpersonal connection with their employees.
+For most employees, a good salary and benefits may not keep them engaged and happy if they can’t tolerate their managers.

 When managers lack good management skills, they fail to form a good work relationship with employees.
 This eventually leads to high employee turnover and the bottom line.